talmolab/lab-website/research/index.md

 {% include section.html %}

-See below for a list of recent publications from the lab.
+See [Publications](publications/) for a list of recent published works from the lab.

-{% include search-box.html %}

-{% include search-info.html %}

-{% include list.html data="citations" component="citation" style="rich" %}